IBM/aspera-cli/CONTRIBUTING.md

 SIGNING_KEY=/path/to/signing_key.pem make
 ```

-To activate gem signature verification on installation:
+The user can activate gem signature verification on installation:

 * Add the certificate to gem trusted certificates: